The Symplectic Schur Process: Sampling the symplectic Schur process through the Berele insertion

 Summing over all partitions $\kappa^{(n)},\dots,\kappa^{(2)}$ and all symplectic tableaux $P^{(n)}$ of shape $\la^{(n)}$ gives the marginal of $\{\la^{(j)}\}_{j=1,\dots,n}$: this gives the desired~\eqref{prop:general_berele_process} by virtue of \Cref{combinatorial_S_star} and identity~\eqref{sp_tableaux}.
 Note that $y_1^{|\la^{(1)}|}=s_{\la^{(1)}}(y_1)$, because $\la^{(1)}$ is a row partition.
 Finally, the normalization constant in \eqref{prop:general_berele_process} was computed in greater generality in \Cref{partition_function_1}, \Cref{thm:SSP is a probability measure}.
 The proof is now complete. \end{proof}

 \begin{rem} A construction of random partitions based on the Berele insertion was already considered in \cite{Nte-18}.
 Earlier, in \cite{WW-2009,Def-2012}, the authors considered sampling of random symplectic tableaux based on Pieri rules of symplectic Schur polynomials.
-In none of these articles asymptotic analysis was performed. \end{rem}
+In these cases, the dynamics can be recovered from the one treated in the current paper through a continuous time scaling limit (although \cite{Nte-18} also defines a more general dynamics that depends on an additional parameter $q$, and specializes to the classical Berele insertion algorithm when $q=0$).
+In none of these articles an asymptotic analysis was performed. \end{rem}

+\begin{rem} The Berele insertion dynamics is different from those described in \Cref{sec:dynamics ssp}.
+Such difference is parallel to that between the classical RSK insertion (see \cite{BBBCCV-2014} and references therein) and the Borodin-Ferrari dynamics \cite{B-2011,BF-2014}, which are variants of Propp's domino shuffling \cite{Pro-2003}.
+The former, like the Berele insertion, uses less randomness, as partitions are generated deterministically from the choice of a random word of the form~\eqref{eq:random word}. \end{rem}